cssbristol/2025.brishack.com/README.md

 Welcome to **Brishack** – a project developed for the **University of Bristol 2025 Hackathon**!
 This repository contains the source code and documentation for [brishack 2025](https://brishack2025.netlify.app/).

+This website is created by 2024/2025 CSS webmaster [Gordon Wai Hin Kam](https://www.linkedin.com/in/gordon-kam/).

 ## Built With

 - [Vite-React](https://vite.dev/)